 One study reported that using certain types of paint can lead to a higher BAC.
 One subject spent 20 minutes spray painting and registered a .075 level, despite a blood test proving there was no alcohol consumed.
-Another subject spent one hour painting with contact cement and an oil-based paint and reported a 0.12 BAC 20 minutes later.
+Another subject spent a one-hour painting with contact cement and oil-based paint and reported a 0.12 BAC 20 minutes later.

 The University of Minnesota reports that there are other additional factors that can lead to an actual increased alcohol level in the blood.
 Alcohol is digested more slowly if consumed with a large meal.
 Conversely, drinking on an empty stomach can cause a higher blood alcohol level faster than you expect.
 Be sure to have snacks at your holiday parties before and while drinking to keep alcohol levels low.

 The size of each drinker will also determine how quickly the body absorbs alcohol.
 A smaller person will naturally have a lower level of water and blood, causing the body to take longer to digest alcohol and the concentration in the blood to be higher.

 Being a woman can automatically mean a higher blood alcohol concentration.
 Hormone changes and a higher body fat percentage are both factors that put women at a higher risk of increased levels of blood alcohol.

 As you enjoy yourself this holiday season, be aware that there are other factors determining your BAC besides how many drinks you have had.
 If you have found yourself on the bad side of a breathalyzer, contact an experienced Glendale DUI attorney to fight for your rights and determine if the results were inaccurate.